MicrosoftDocs/customer-voice/cv-docs/create-project.md

 7. On the **Survey location** page, select **Create**.

 The project will be created with survey questions, satisfaction metrics, and Power Automate flows.
-You can further configure the survey to meet your needs, or [send it as-is](send-survey.md).<!--Edit okay?
-Somehow I found "continue with distributing" a bit confusing-->
+You can further configure the survey to meet your needs, or [send it as-is](send-survey.md).

 ## Create a project from the blank template